joaquinpelle/Skylight.jl/docs/usage.md

 #### Emission models

-The currently available emission model is:
+The currently available radiative model is:

   * `SyntheticPolarCap()`